How To Keep You and Your Guests Safe on Thanksgiving

 1. Clean Your Home and Test Your Alarms

 Before guests arrive at your home on Thanksgiving day, you should make sure there aren’t any loose rugs or stray items like toys on the floor that people could miss amid a crowded house and trip over.
-Similarly, if you spill anything in the kitchen, be sure to clean it up in a timely manner so no one slips and hurts themselves.
+Likewise, if you spill anything in the kitchen, be sure to clean it up in a timely manner so no one slips and hurts themselves.

 In addition, you should make sure your smoke alarms are working properly before you start cooking.
 If the alarm barely makes any noise or doesn’t go off at all when you press the test button, you may need to replace the smoke detector’s batteries.